- How does a Roulette System operate?

 As the table shows, the probability that the red will fall out even one time out of ten spins is almost thousand times as much as the probability that the black will fall out ten times in a row.
 To be more precise, the probability that the red will fall out even one time is 99.8725%.

 The majority of types of a roulette strategy are based on this principle of repeated increases in the bet after a loss.
-Martingale is the most well known of this betting system.
-In fact, Martingale is less a roulette system than a principle itself, and on this principle innumerable systems have been constructed, including types of a roulette system.
-Some suggest increasing the bet after each loss, others suggest on the inverse, or increasing the bet after a win, while a third type of roulette system apply more nuanced schemes.
-Below, we analyze some of the most interesting types of a roulette system and we shall test them in a simulated game.
+Martingale is the most well known of this betting system for roullette gambling.
+In fact, Martingale is less a roulette system than a principle itself, and on this principle innumerable systems have been constructed, including types of a roulette strategies.
+Some suggest increasing the bet after each loss, others suggest on the inverse, or increasing the bet after a win, while a third type of roulette strategy apply more nuanced schemes.
+Below, we analyze some of the most interesting types of a roulette strategy and we shall test them in a simulated game.

 It is worth noting that the word «martingale» has four different meanings.
 Its original meaning is a part of harness that would prevent a frightened horse from throwing its head back.
 This word was also used to mean the half-belt on a coat or overcoat.
 Game systems of the same name have “constraining” functions: they are intended to keep the puzzled player from panicking.
 Finally, the famous mathematician Paul Levy, who was studying the paradoxes of gambling at the beginning of the XX century, introduced the precise and complex term «martingale» into the theory of probability.

-It is also interesting that all gambling systems (including types of a roulette system) based on the Martingale principle fall under the label of the D’Alembert system.
+It is also interesting that all gambling systems based on the Martingale principle fall under the label of the D’Alembert system.
 This label is intended derisively, and takes its name from the great French mathematician and encyclopaedist Jean le Rond d’Alembert.
 Ironically, d’Alembert considered the use of his “law of balance” in game systems erroneous, since the law is true only for a continuous and infinite number of events, while any game consists of finite number of events and is limited by time and human perception.

 The result of applying the theory mentioned in the previous section would be encouraging, as it claims that the probability of winning a bet on even chances is over 99.9%.
 Not bad at all for game in a casino where one expects to take chances.
 But the problem is that it is impossible to put this brilliant method of enrichment into practice.